shimmeringbee/zstack/README.md

 ### ZCL

-To handle ZCL messages you must `zigbee.NodeIncomingMessageEvent` messages and process the ZCL payload with the ZCL library, responses can be sent with `z.SendNodeMessage`.
+To handle ZCL messages you must handle `zigbee.NodeIncomingMessageEvent` messages and process the ZCL payload with the ZCL library, responses can be sent with `z.SendNodeMessage`.

 ## Maintainers